 Current Research: We undertake research and monitoring about the ecosystem management industry, community-based forestry, federal land management, and the successes and challenges of innovation.
 Some of the results of this research can be found on our publications page.

 Policy Education: We foster strategic policy making and decision making by disseminating the results of our research and monitoring in collaboration with community-based forestry organizations.
 The Ecosystem Workforce Program is a core group member of the Rural Voices for Conservation Coalition and a member of the National Forest Restoration Collaborative.

 Community Resources: By assisting natural resource management agencies and rural communities with assessment, planning, implementation, and monitoring, we seek to increase the quantity and quality of local-level forest and watershed restoration jobs across the Pacific Northwest.
 Our resources page offer tools to communities, agencies, businesses, and workers.

 Publications: Together with our collaborators we develop publications with two primary goals: (1) educating policy makers and practitioners and (2) contributing to scholarly and practical discourse through dissemination of EWP research.
 Publications with a policy education goal are found under our Briefing Papers section and are short 2-4 page documents.
-Working Papers provide the details of EWP research and Other Publications include external publications authored by EWP faculty and colleagues.
+Working Papers provide the details of EWP research.
+Our Fact Sheets examine and Other Publications include external publications authored by EWP faculty and colleagues.